-Figure M - 19 shows the simulated change in aggregate average end-of-month storage content at Grand Coulee, Libby, Hungry Horse and Dworshak dams that would occur in 2026 and 2035 under a climate change scenario.
+Figure M-19 shows the simulated change in aggregate average end-of-month storage content at Grand Coulee, Libby, Hungry Horse and Dworshak dams that would occur in 2026 and 2035 under a climate change scenario.
 Storage in this chart is measured in thousands of "second foot days" (KSFD).
 One KSFD is equivalent to roughly 2,000 acre-feet and 500 KSFD is equivalent to about one million acre-feet (MAF).

 A breakdown of the results in that figure shows that, on average, the reservoir system stores water in December but that water is forced out in January.
+It is not clear why that occurs but it is likely due to non-power constraints.
 In March and April storage is down relative to a non-climate-change scenario.
-Again this may be due to constraints (minimum flow requirements) to keep salmon eggs submerged and to avoid stranding fry in the Columbia River during those months.
+Again this may be due to constraints (minimum flow requirements) to keep salmon eggs and fry in the Columbia River submerged during those months.
 The month of May shows an increase in storage, likely due to reduced flood control requirements.
 Finally, in the summer months through September, the additionally stored water (and more) is released for both power and fish requirements.
 These storage changes are not large relative to the aggregate storage capability of these four projects, which is about 7.8 million acre-feet.
 It appears that, on average, the storage at these four projects will be slightly lower going into the following year.
 This effect was not included in the analysis because the GENESYS runs were performed as refill studies.
-More detailed analysis will be done once the IPCC 5 AR5 data are downscaled and prepared for hydrologic studies.
+More detailed analysis will be done once the IPCC 5 AR5 data is downscaled and prepared for hydrologic studies.